Last Updated on May 19, 2026 by Bruno Bianchi

 “I use Navy Federal Credit Union and use my Spanish address, in Malaga, with no problem.”

 “Most big banks will accept a mail service as a legal address.
-I use Wells Fargo and Anytime mailbox.”
+I use Wells Fargo and Traveling Mailbox.”

 “I have been banking with Bank of America for over 15 years now.
 They don’t care where you live to have an account with them, although they will not mail you your debit or credit over sea so I use a mailing address for that.”